Indications for Testing

 Source: Cuker, 2018

 Immunologic assays such as ELISAs are highly sensitive for HIT-related antibodies and are therefore helpful to exclude a HIT diagnosis in conjunction with pretest probability.
+ELISA IgG testing has a high negative predictive value.
+HIT is very unlikely in patients with a negative antibody test.
 Using an ELISA that measures only clinically relevant IgG antibodies but not IgA and IgM antibodies can improve the specificity and positive predictive value of the test.
 Higher optical density (OD) values in an ELISA are associated with an increased likelihood of positive functional assay results and clinical HIT; however, OD values vary by assay.
 Because not all patients with a positive ELISA will have HIT, functional assays are useful to further evaluate certain samples with positive ELISA results.

 Functional assays for HIT include platelet activation assays such as SRAs.
 These assays are generally used as second-line tests after immunologic assays for confirmation of a HIT diagnosis.